Interview – Rosie Bones of BONES

 CrypticRock.com – It would be great to see BONES tour more.
 Last question for you, on CrypticRock, we cover music as well as Horror and Sci-Fi films.
 If you are a fan of those genres, what are some of your favorites?

 Rosie Bones – I love Horror and Sci-Fi!
 I loved the new Star Wars: The Last Jedi (2017), and Star Trek is my new favorite franchise.
 I loved It (2017), fucking loved it!
-Carmen didn’t like it; Carmen is really scared of Horror movies so she can’t watch them, she has to leave the room.
+Carmen didn’t like it; Carmen is really scared of Horror movies so she can’t watch them, and she has to leave the room.
 (Laughs)

 Warner Bros.